 5. You don’t need to be at your desk to need an answer.

 The world is increasingly mobile: people want access to information wherever they are, whenever they need it.
 We’re pioneering new technologies and offering new solutions for mobile services that help people all over the globe to do any number of tasks on their phone, from checking email and calendar events to watching videos, not to mention the several different ways to access Google search on a phone.
-In addition, we’re hoping to fuel greater innovation for mobile users everywhere with Android, a free, open source mobile platform.
-Android brings the openness that shaped the Internet to the mobile world.
+In addition, we’re hoping to fuel greater innovation for mobile users everywhere with Android, an open source mobile platform free of charge.
+Android brings the openness that shaped the internet to the mobile world.
 Not only does Android benefit consumers, who have more choice and innovative new mobile experiences, but it opens up revenue opportunities for carriers, manufacturers and developers.

 6. You can make money without doing evil.